 There are more than 70,000 tombs in Pere Lachaise cemetery.
 Many of them have more than one and two centuries old and where well-known people worldwide are buried.

-This cemetery can be traversed by wide and narrow streets where you can see ancient tombs, and some covered in green moss and in bad condition that gives them a slightly dark appearance.
+This cemetery can be traversed by wide and narrow streets where you can see ancient tombs, some covered in green moss and in bad condition that gives them a slightly dark appearance.

 Others are works of art with spectacular sculptures, and you can also see grandiose family pantheons.